bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 43°
-- Breezy and Partly Cloudy
+- Clear
-- 56% humidity
+- 52% humidity
-- 12 mph wind
+- 11 mph wind
-- 47% cloud cover
+- 0% cloud cover
 - 48 AQI 🟩
-- 0.06 inches of snow expected in the next 48 hours
+- 0.04 inches of snow expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>